galister/dcs-kbm/README.md

 1. Launch the KBM tool.
 2. Select your map and aircraft, and then check the kneeboard categories your will need.
 3. (Optional) Set your callsign.
 You can of course also change it within DCS.
-I personally forget to change it before connecting to a server.
+I usually forget to change it before connecting to a server.
 4. Click `Launch` or `Apply Without Launch`

 KBM will copy your selections into your aircraft's DCS kneeboard folder.
 If there are existing pages in there, you will be notified.